DiSSCo/dissco.github.io/PinnedInsect/ALICE.md

 ## Workflow
 **Getting Started**\
 This workflow assumes that the ALICE stage has already been set-up.
-More information about the camera arrangement can be found in the [ALICE paper](https://doi.org/10.31219/osf.io/s2p73)
+More information about the camera arrangement can be found in the [ALICE paper](https://doi.org/10.31219/osf.io/s2p73).

 **Pre-Digitisation Curation**
 ![ALICE PreDigitisation Curation workflow](https://github.com/lmfrench/lmfrench.github.io/blob/main/images/ALICEPreDig.PNG?raw=true)
 *Is the section about index lots needed or is this specifc to NHM processes?*
+* The workflow shows the pre-digitisation curation steps, including rehousing the specimens where they either overlap or need to be moved from a coork lined drawer into a platazote tray.
-* Unique barcodes are added to each specimen.
+* Unique identifier barcode labels are added to each specimen pin.
 It is important that these barcodes are visible when the specimen is viewed from above.

 **Specimen Image Capture**
 ![ALICE Specimen Image Capture workflow](https://github.com/lmfrench/lmfrench.github.io/blob/main/images/ALICEImageCap.PNG?raw=true)

-* Specimens must be positioned in the ALICE stage with their barcode visible from above.
+* This shows the imaging step.
+Specimens must be positioned in the ALICE stage with their barcode visible from above.
 * The index lot barcode should be positioned in the top left hand corner.
 * Hardware requirements can be found [below](https://lmfrench.github.io/ALICE.html#hardware) *create a first image of the day workflow? e.g  calibration*

 **Specimen Image Processing**
 ![ALICE Specimen Image Processing workflow](https://github.com/lmfrench/lmfrench.github.io/blob/main/images/ALICEImageProc.PNG?raw=true)
+* This workflow shows the impaging processing steps, some of which are semi-automated.
 * The software used this workflow is listed [below](https://lmfrench.github.io/ALICE.html#software).
-BarcodeFiler and Bulk Rename Utility are used to rename the images.
+BardecodeFiler and Bulk Rename Utility are used to rename the images.
 XnConvert is used to crop the images.

 **Electronic Data Capture**
 ![ALICE Electronic Data Capture workflow](https://github.com/lmfrench/lmfrench.github.io/blob/main/images/ALICEData.PNG?raw=true)
+* This shows the transcription steps, and are optional depending on the project.
+The label images are used to transcribe the labels.
+More information on manual transcription can be found in our [transcription guide](https://lmfrench.github.io/ElectronicDataCapture/Transcription.html).

 ## Example Projects
 This section gives more information about how these workflows have been applied in practice.
 Workflows often need to be adapted for the requirements of a specific project.